KhronosGroup/Vulkan-Samples/samples/performance/texture_compression_basisu/texture_compression_basisu_tutorial.md

 An alternative to including *libktx* via CMake would be using the pre-built binaries provided in the [KTX-Software repository](https://github.com/KhronosGroup/KTX-Software/releases).

+For projects that just want to use KTX 2.0 and Basis Universal texture compression, a light-weight alternative to *libktx* is the basisu *basist::ktx2_transcoder*.
+More information on how to use this can be found in Binomial's documentation, [How to configure and use the transcoder](https://github.com/BinomialLLC/basis_universal/wiki/How-to-Use-and-Configure-the-Transcoder).

 ## Selecting a GPU native target format

-As noted above, the KTX2.0 files used in this sample store texture data in the Basis Universal ETC1S and UASTC transmission formats, which can't be natively used by the GPU.
+As noted above, the KTX 2.0 files used in this sample store texture data in the Basis Universal ETC1S and UASTC transmission formats, which can't be natively used by the GPU.

 So before transcoding the data to a native GPU format, we need to select a valid native GPU target format.
 In this sample, we use a simple mechanism solely based on the Vulkan formats supported by the GPU: